 The Harpeth River is impaired for phosphorus downstream of the City of Franklin where the Franklin sewer plant is located.
-For another almost 50 river miles River is also below water quality standards.
+In addition, almost 50 river miles downstream are also below water quality standards.

 According to TDEC’s 303(d) list, a biennial report of waters that are “impaired” and don’t meet the water quality standards TDEC itself sets, the cause of the phosphorus pollution is Franklin’s sewage treatment plant (and Franklin’s stormwater systems).
 To read the State’s 303(d) list, click here.